-Very few buyer's agents would agree to take on a buyer much less show the buyer homes if that buyer wanted to work with more than one agent.
-Those types of buyers are often called principals, and they call only listing agents because they don't need nor want representation.
+For these reasons, very few buyer's agents would agree to take on a buyer, much less show the buyer homes, if they were suspected of trying to work with more than one agent.

 There are some buyers who practice contacting multiple agents.
 These types of buyers are often called principal buyers, and they only call listing agents (instead of buying agents) because they don't require representation.
 Principal buyers generally are more well-informed of real estate practices, and agents are familiar with their practices.

 What do I do if I don't like the real estate agent I'm working with?

 If you haven't signed an exclusivity agreement with your agent yet, then it's not difficult to break off and work with a new one.
 Break the news kindly but directly to your agent that you'll be finding a different partner for your home purchase.
 If you have already signed an agreement, however, that could be more challenging.
 The agent would have to agree to cancel the contract, so don't start working with a new agent before you can come to terms with your current one.

 How long are you in a contract with a real estate agent?